How to Get Your Real Estate License

 TO OBTAIN YOUR LICENSE:

-1. 30-hour Pre-Examination & 30-hour Kansas Real Estate Practice Course – ReeceNichols Training will address these requirements as your pre license school.
+2. Complete the 30-hour Pre-Examination & 30-hour Kansas Real Estate Practice Course – ReeceNichols Training will address these requirements as your pre license school.

 TO OBTAIN YOUR DUAL LICENSE: